A BRIEF HISTORY OF BEQUIA

 This small group of tradesmen, mariners, craftsmen and hardy smallholders numbering probably no more than 90 in total including wives, children and their few slaves were, at least in part, likely descended from those 17th century settlers and indentured servants who had earlier been displaced from small farms or exhausted plantations elsewhere in the British West Indies.
 The grants of land on offer in Bequia presented an opportunity to acquire a small acreage of virgin land in this newest British territory, and offered hope that with hard work, a good living might be finally made which would lead to a brighter future.

-Several of these 10 or so families and individuals came from the tiny, volcanic island of Saba, close to St. Kitts and Statia, and at 5 square miles, not dissimilar in size to Bequia’s seven.
-Unlike the island’s plantation owners who mostly left following Emancipation in 1838 if not before, it is these earliest settlers and their descendants who became the backbone of Bequia’s community, and who remain so to this day.
+Several of these 15 or so families and individuals came from the tiny, volcanic island of Saba, close to St. Kitts and Statia, and at 5 square miles, not dissimilar in size to Bequia’s seven.
+Unlike the island’s plantation owners who mostly left following Emancipation in 1838 if not before, it is these earliest settlers, their descendants and those of the former enslaved labourers, who became the backbone of Bequia’s post-Emancipation community and who remain so to this day.

 Bequia’s plantations may have become exhausted and unproductive, but the waters surrounding the island were always wonderfully rich fishing grounds.
 In the early 19th century, Yankee whalers frequently ventured south to the Grenadines in search of their catch, so whaling and the processing of whale products was a familiar activity in the country, most particularly to those living on the south side of Bequia.